Paludirex: Species

 The larger and more robust of the two species, P. vincenti is also the older of the two, although the age records are muddy.
 The type specimen is confirmed to have been collected from Pliocene strata, but the Condamine material was found in a region that preserves both Pliocene and Pleistocene fossils.
-The origin of the "Mirani Shire skull" is also not fully understood, but it may have come from the Pleistocene deposits near South Walker Creek.
+The Lansdowne snout comes from deposits inferred to be of Pleistocene age and while the origins of the "Mirani Shire skull" are not fully understood, it may have also come from the Pleistocene deposits near South Walker Creek.
 Assuming that the "Mirani Shire skull" did indeed belong to P. vincenti, the species would have ranged from Darling Downs in the south to the Nebo district in the north and existed from the Pliocene to Pleistocene.
 Paludirex vincenti derives its name from Geoff Vincent, who discovered the holotype skull.

 Although few remains have been assigned to each species respectively, there are several specimens previously referred to Pallimnarchus that may represent additional species distinct from either Paludirex gracilis or Paludirex vincenti.
-For example, QMF1152, one of De Vis' Pallimnarchus fossils, and QMF1154, a snout fragment from the same deposits as Paludirex vincenti.
-Both share some aspects with the two recognized Paludirex species while differing in others, and based on this they may represent an additional third species of Paludirex that lived during the Pliocene in Queensland.
-Until further research is conducted and a name is coined, the taxon is referred to as the Darling Downs taxon by Risevski and colleagues.
+Examples of this include QMF1152, one of De Vis' Pallimnarchus fossils, QMF1154, a snout fragment from the same deposits as Paludirex vincenti and NHMUK PV OR 43047a, from the Clifton area on the Darling Downs.
+These fossils share some aspects with the two recognized Paludirex species while differing in others, and based on this they may represent an additional third species of Paludirex that lived during the Pliocene to Pleistocene in Queensland.
+However, until further research is conducted and a name is coined, this animal is only referred to as the Darling Downs taxon by Risevski and colleagues.
+Fossil material from Bandiln͟gan in Western Australia may also be referrable to Paludirex and have been assigned to Pallimnarchus in the past, though their age is poorly understood.